.. and press ENTER to ask a question on web5, how to write code and more.

 Data types are bound to known schemas, letting applications agree on data models.
 This opens the door to applications working together in ways that have been much more difficult with traditional development platforms.

 User-defined schemas are not validated on the payload of the record, as this sort of validation is impossible for encrypted payloads since the DWN doesn't have the private keys to decrypt.
-It is up the application layer if such validation is to be performed on the data.
+It is up to the application layer if such validation is to be performed on the data.

 Messaging